Poryx/DC-bot/README.md

-# Discord bot with python by danielsol
+# Discord bot with python by danisotosol